adinarmey/munging-open-data/README.md

-# mungeing-open-data
+# munging-open-data

-This is a book of Python data mungeing tutorials that I'm trying to write using the Leanpub platform.
+This is a book of Python data munging tutorials that I'm trying to write using the Leanpub platform.